Six ways to stay low carb or keto when you don’t want to cook

-You could also use our simple keto plates, here is some inspiration:
+You can also use our simple keto plates.
+Here’s some inspiration:

 5. Learn to love your slow cooker

 6. Fast intermittently

-Please leave a comment below on how you stay low carb when you don’t want to cook.
+Please leave a comment below letting us know how you stay low carb when you don’t want to cook.

 Visual low-carb guides